mikeytown2/masternode/stake/energi.md

 Get how long the daemon has been running for in seconds.
 `energi-cli uptime`

-Compare the local blockcount and the explorers blockcount.
+Compare the local blockcount and the explorer’s blockcount.
 `energi-cli blockcheck`

 Download the blocks and chainstake folders; fairly close to a new install.
 Will get the node back on the correct chain.